UVicFH/Home/CONTRIBUTING.md

 When creating an 'issue' (which may represent a project, task, or subtask), pick a label corresponding to one item of each of the following sections.

-If this is a project including many other 'issues', please reference them
+If this is a project including many other 'issues', please reference them (e.g. 'this refrences issue #issue_number' where including '#issue_number' automatically links to that issue)

 __Status__ of issue (may or may not use all below stages):
 * Discussion